 #3 Keep it simple

 You don’t need anything for a nature walk except weather-appropriate clothing and water to drink.
-If you’re planning a longer hike, bring Paleo Bars or Nuts and Berries for some snacks on the go.
+If you’re planning a longer hike, bring some bars on the go.

 Dress in layers.
 In the forest, it’s usually a few degrees cooler in both summer and winter, while the humidity is slightly higher.
 Bring a small backpack for your water, snacks, and an extra hoodie.

 Want to stay in the outdoors longer?
 Check out our tips, recipes, and ideas for a lavish picnic in nature.

 To savor the positive effects of the forest air, you don’t have to worry about a minimum mileage, the best GPS tracker, a great step count, burning calories, or different anti-stress techniques.
 On the contrary.
 Just get outside and explore!
 Sitting around and looking at trees is just as good as a 22 km trek.
 Enjoy it!

 Finally, the most important thing: Do your part to help keep the forest healthy too.
 Forests are complex ecosystems that we should both enjoy and help protect, so it’s important to learn and follow forest etiquette.
 Make sure you know the rules about staying on the path in your area.
 Dogs must be kept on a leash – except in special marked areas.
 Fires are only rarely permitted and sometimes, when the leaves are dry, for example, there’s no smoking allowed either.